hbuurmei/asl_trunk/README.md

 # asl_trunk
-This is the documentation website for the ASL Trunk robot.
+Welcome to the ASL Trunk robot repository, which includes documentation and source code.